 A 2011 report by BASCAP (Business Action to Stop Counterfeiting and Piracy) estimated that the global losses due to counterfeiting and piracy will amount between USD 1.22 Trillion to USD 1.77 Trillion 2015.
 Of this range, only USD 80-240 Billion can be attributed to digital piracy.
 The remaining losses are due to:

 - Domestically produced and consumed counterfeit and pirated products

-There have been a slew of government initiatives and anti-counterfeiting measures to tackle this growing menace but few have been successful.
+There have been a slew of government initiatives and anti-counterfeiting measures to tackle this growing menace.
+However, few have been successful.

-Having said that, there is an emerging anti-counterfeiting measure that is showing good promise – adding QR Codes on products to verify its authenticity.
+There is an emerging anti-counterfeiting measure that is showing good promise—adding QR Codes on products to authenticate them.
 This new system is being used to reduce counterfeiting in a range of products such as groceries, drugs, electronic spare parts, and documents.

 How does it work?

 Let’s take an example.

 ABC University has received reports that many job seekers are producing fake degrees duping job providers.
 This is a big concern as it is diluting the brand of the University.
 To address this issue, the University decides to adopt the QR Code-based anti-counterfeiting system.

 - The University adds a unique QR Code to each degree of graduating students.
 And it also builds a digital database of the information of each student with information such as Name, Photo, Batch, University Program, and Grades

 - The administration also develops a mobile app that has secure access to this database